 My latest review is up!
 Well, it went up a while ago but I completely forgot to post at the time, then Christmas got in the way.
-Go and check it out over on UK Anime Network or read it here.
+Come and check it out here.

 Does a “rose-coloured campus life” stand before you?
 That is a question central to this series and it’s unnamed protagonist/narrator.
 Can he realise this idealised University life or is he doomed to failure?
 How should he go about trying to obtain his goal?
 That’s something we find out, but not in the manner you might expect…